 What am I – a Dancer or a Change Consultant?

-The parallels: Preparing, focussing and coordinating and performing
+The parallels: Preparing, focussing, coordinating AND performing

-A performance: Planned down to the second
+A performance: Planned down to the smallest detail

 A change process: Teams and responsibilities